 Supply chain professionals considering a certification face a bewildering array of options—there are multiple organizations and certifications from which to choose.

 While acquiring a certification can have a significant effect on your career trajectory, it’s a process that requires a considerable outlay of time and money.
 For individuals in the early stages of their career, it can be difficult to make an informed choice.
-To help make this decision easier, we set out to learn which certifications are in fact worth pursuing.
+To help make this professional development decision easier, we set out to learn which certifications are in fact worth pursuing.

 Whatever certification you choose, you should first make sure it is as widely recognized as possible.
 In this article, we focus on three well-known and reputable certifications: